DOTEL0Y/E-Commerce--LIT-Farms-Artificial-Research-Data-and-Software-Management-ARDSM-/README.md

 I will now insert:
  #### "Patricia"	"Martin"	41343379

-back into the customers table.
+back into the customer's table.